AnnaAMonaco/mini-tutorials/basic-ChIP-analysis.md

 ## Quick start to cluster computing

-The following walk though assumes the following directory layout, wich is also the recommended one:
+The following walk though assumes the following directory layout, which is also the recommended one:
 ```
 04_ChIP
 ├── data